 3. Applying VBA Code

 Excel VBA macros are very powerful considering their ability to achieve object-oriented results.
-A couple of lines of VBA macro can convert an Excel Table into a normal range and allow you to merge the cells.
+A couple of lines of VBA macro can convert an Excel table into a normal range and allow you to merge the cells.
 In this case, our goal is to enable the merge cells button by using the VBA code.
-The steps of this method are.
+The steps are given below to merge cells in Excel using VBA code.

 - First, press ALT+F11 to open Microsoft Visual Basic In the window, Go to the Insert tab (from the Toolbar) > Select Module (from the options).